-The 2021 CDM Guidelines continue to The NWS Guidelines enable distributors to seek distribution rate funding for CDM activities NWSs for the purpose of meeting identified distribution system needs or regional needs.
-CDM
+The NWS Guidelines enable distributors to seek distribution rate funding for NWSs for the purpose of meeting identified distribution system needs or regional needs.

-Conservation and energy efficiency activities that would only benefit participating customers (e.g., by providing incentives for energy-efficient equipment for the sole purpose of reducing the electricity bills of participating customers) but do not address a distribution system need or a regional need are not eligible for distribution rate funding.
-The 2021-2024 CDM Framework directive notes that, under the Interim Framework, electricity CDM programs were refocused to those who need them most, and that under the 2021-2024 CDM Framework, CDM programs delivered by the IESO will continue to be targeted to these groups, including commercial, industrial, institutional and on reserve First Nations consumers, as well as low-income and income eligible consumers. would not be considered an NWS from the distributor's perspective and are not eligible for distribution rate funding.
-15
+Conservation and energy efficiency activities that would only benefit participating customers (e.g., by providing incentives for energy-efficient equipment for the sole purpose of reducing the electricity bills of participating customers) but do not address a distribution system need or a regional need would not be considered an NWS from the distributor's perspective and are not eligible for distribution rate funding.11

-The OEB has also made a distinction between the use of distributed energy resources by distributors as NWSs to address a system need, and integration investments made by distributors to enable adoption of distributed energy resources by consumers for their own purposes.
-16 Integration investments of this nature would not be considered NWSs and are not the subject of these NWS Guidelines.
+The OEB has also made a distinction between the use of distributed energy resources by distributors as NWSs to address a system need, and integration investments made by distributors to enable adoption of distributed energy resources by consumers for their own purposes.12 Integration investments of this nature would not be considered NWSs and are not the subject of these NWS Guidelines.

-3.2 General Evidentiary Requirements for CDM Activities Non-Wires Solutions
+3.2 General Evidentiary Requirements for Non-Wires Solutions

-The OEB will evaluate requests for CDMNWS funding consistent with the OEB's approach to evaluating other proposed expenditures in a rates application, for which evidence is provided in the distribution system plan (DSP).
-The level of detail filed by a distributor to support a proposed CDM activity NWS should be proportional to the materiality of the investment.
-The OEB's evaluation criteria for proposed distribution system investments that meet the defined materiality threshold for a distributor are described in
+The OEB will evaluate requests for NWS funding consistent with the OEB's approach to evaluating other proposed expenditures in a rates application, for which evidence is provided in the distribution system plan (DSP).
+The level of detail filed by a distributor to support a proposed NWS should be proportional to the materiality of the investment.
+The OEB's evaluation criteria for proposed distribution system investments that meet the defined materiality threshold for a distributor are described in Chapter 5 of the Filing Requirements, as is the supporting evidence that distributors should file for proposed projects.

-16 OEB Letter, Re: Capital Funding Requests for DER Integration Investments Between Rebasing Applications for Distributors on Custom IR, October 10, 2023
+12 OEB Letter, Re: Capital Funding Requests for DER Integration Investments Between Rebasing Applications for Distributors on Custom IR, October 10, 2023

-15 This reference is not intended to predetermine the OEB's approach to any subsequent proposal related to "Stream 2" CDM activities arising from the work of the IESO-LDC CDM Working Group, as referenced in the November 29, 2023 Letter of Direction from the Minister of Energy to the OEB.
+11 This reference is not intended to predetermine the OEB's approach to any subsequent proposal related to "Stream 2" CDM activities arising from the work of the IESO-LDC CDM Working Group, as referenced in the November 29, 2023 Letter of Direction from the Minister of Energy to the OEB.
 It is anticipated that these Stream 2 CDM activities would have both bulk and local system benefits.